derbyparty/generator-derby/README.md

   Add support for [CoffeeScript](http://coffeescript.org/).

 #### Notes
-If you use redis in you derby-project take into account that REDIS_URL is in the
+If you use redis in your derby-project take into account REDIS_URL is in the
 format: `redis://[db-number[:password]@]host:port[?option=value]` see
 [redis-url](https://github.com/ddollar/redis-url)

 To debug you app in the browser console use: `APP` and `MODEL` global variables.

 ## MIT License
-Copyright (c) 2014 by Artur Zayats
+Copyright (c) 2015 by Artur Zayats

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal